Koregano73/angular13-fundamentals-workshop/resources/challenges.md

 # Module 03: Services Challenges
 Complete the following challenges.
-- Generate a `LessonsService` service
+- Generate a `LessonsService` service DONE
-- Inject `LessonsService` into `HomeComponent`
+- Inject `LessonsService` into `HomeComponent` DONE
-- Move `lessons` to the `LessonsService` and consume in the `HomeComponent`
+- Move `lessons` to the `LessonsService` and consume in the `HomeComponent` DONE

 **HINT:** `ng g s shared/services/lessons -d`

 # Module 04: Server Communication Challenges
 Complete the following challenges.
-- Complete remote update call functionality in the `CoursesService`
+- Complete remote update call functionality in the `CoursesService` DONE
-- Complete remote delete call functionality in the `CoursesService`
+- Complete remote delete call functionality in the `CoursesService` DONE
-- Update the `CoursesComponent` to display remote data
+- Update the `CoursesComponent` to display remote data DONE

 # Module 05: Component Driven Architecture Challenges
 Complete the following challenges.